Inequalities for generalized matrix function and inner product: Introduction

 \section{Introduction}

 Let $G$ be a subgraph of the symmetric group $S_n$ on $n$ letters and let $\chi$ be an irreducible character of $G$.
-For any $n\times n$ complex matrix $A=[a_{ij}]_{i,j=1}^n$, the {\it generalized} {\it matrix function} of $A$ (also known as {\it immanant}) afforded by $G$ and $\chi$ is defined as
+For any $n\times n$ complex matrix $A=(a_{ij})$, the generalized matrix function of $A$ (also known as immanant) afforded by $G$ and $\chi$ is defined by

-Some specific subgroups $G$ and characters $\chi$ lead to some acquainted functionals on the matrix space.
-For instance, If $G=S_n$ and $\chi$ is the signum function with value $\pm 1$, then the generalized matrix function becomes the usual matrix determinant; By setting $\chi (\sigma) \equiv 1$ for each $\sigma \in G=S_n$, we get the permanent of the matrix; Setting $G=\{e\}\subset S_n$ defines the product of the main diagonal entries of the matrix (also known as the Hadamard matrix function).
+Some specific subgroups $G$ and characters $\chi$ lead to some well-known functionals on the matrix space.
+For example, if $G=S_n$ and $\chi$ is the signum function with value $\pm 1$, then the generalized matrix function becomes the usual matrix determinant.
+Moreover, by setting $\chi (\sigma) \equiv 1$ for each $\sigma \in G=S_n$, we get the permanent of the matrix.
+In addition, setting $G=\{e\}\subset S_n$ defines the product of the main diagonal entries of the matrix (also known as the Hadamard matrix function).

 Let $A$ and $B$ be $n\times n$ positive semidefinite matrices.
 It is easy to prove by simultaneous diagonalization argument that